- How to Participate

 - Will my library receive a free game this year?

-If you're one of the first thousand libraries to register for International Games Day, you'll be able to request the board game donated by our official sponsor.
-Please also note that our board game donors cannot ship to PO boxes, so you'll need to provide us with a full postal address.
+The earlier you register for International Games Day, the better your chances!
+If we still have supply, as part of the registration process, you'll be able to request the games donated by our official sponsors.
+Please also note that our donors may not be able to ship to PO boxes, and you need to provide us with a full postal address.
 We're sorry, but if we can't ship to something other than a PO box, we won't be able to send you the games.

 - How can I tell if my library will receive a free game?

 If you were able to check a box on the form to request a game, then you'll receive that title.
-It will say on the form when the games have all been claimed, and you won't see the option to request it.
+The registration form should only offer titles that are actually still available.

 - When will the donated games ship to libraries?

-The games will ship in October.
+The games from our official sponsors will ship in October.
 We'll post on the blog and send an email to registrants when the board games begin shipping.

 - What sort of gaming stations do we need in order to participate in the tournaments?
 Are they just on computers?